marian-code/ssh-utilities/docs/source/usage_path.rst

 like change of ``home`` and ``cwd`` methods from classmethods to instance methods for obvious reasons.
 Also some methods will raise ``NotImplementedError`` as their implementation through ssh is problematic or unfeasiblle so they were left out.
-But most of hte API should work just as expected
+But most of the API should work just as expected

 .. warning::